Nikon D7000 vs Ricoh GR II

 |16.||Ricoh GR||Y||mono / mono||-||-||micro||2.0||-||-||-|

 It is notable that the D7000 has a microphone port, which is missing on the GR II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Ricoh websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D7000 or the Ricoh GR II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Easier framing: Has an optical viewfinder for image composition and settings control.